Peerasu/my-first-repo/README-2.md

 After the download is complete.
 The rawdata, in fastq file format, will be in "~/01.Rawdata" directory.

+#### From NCBI dataset webpage, download reference genome of host plant and place the file (.fna format) in the "~/ref_genome" directory.

 ### Step 1 : Data Preprocessing